Otitis Externa (Swimmer's Ear)

 What causes swimmer's ear?

 Many different factors can increase your child's chance of developing swimmer's ear.
-As the name implies, one of the factors is excessive wetness as with swimming, although it can occur without swimming.
-Other possible causes of this infection include the following:
+One of the causes is swimming or other wet, humid conditions.
+Other possible causes of include the following:

 Injury to the ear canal